Our Centre is one of the major research centres of the Faculty of Engineering and Physical Sciences at the University of Surrey.

 We are partnered with Women In Science and Engineering (WISE).

 WISE helps organisations to inspire women and girls to pursue science, technology, engineering and mathematics as pathways to exciting and fulfilling careers.
-Their mission is to push the presence of female employees from 13 per cent to 30 per cent by 2020, boosting the talent pool to drive economic growth.
+Their mission is to push the presence of female employees, boosting the talent pool to drive economic growth.